 The provision of different types of evidence synthesis reports are produced for different health service activities and processes which includes the development of practice guidelines, informing quality improvement initiatives, guidance about implementing evidence-based change, and program evaluation.

 Our information, expertise and resources guide health service personnel in using the best available evidence to inform decision-making throughout the organisation and in everyday clinical practice.
+In 2015 CCE undertook the following reviews that have influenced organisation wide change:

 The Weekend Effect: A literature review about the impact of day of week and time of day of presentation on patient outcomes